How to Make Rhubarb Juice – Unsweetened Concentrate

 Why Make Unsweetened Rhubarb Juice?

 I make this juice to extend the repertoire of dishes that I can make using rhubarb.
 After baking several batches of rhubarb muffins, rhubarb pie and rhubarb crisp – I’m ready for something a little different.
-This juice makes it easy to create new recipes like Honey Rhubarb Sesame Chicken, Rhubarb Poppyseed Dressing, luscious rhubarb bars (coming soon), cocktails, mocktails and other dishes.
+This juice makes it easy to create new recipes like Honey Rhubarb Sesame Chicken, Rhubarb Poppyseed Dressing, luscious rhubarb bars (in the book), cocktails, mocktails and other dishes.

 How to Make Rhubarb Concentrate